 Lenny Kravitz (born May 26, 1964): Kravitz is a musician and singer-songwriter who won the Grammy Award for Best Male Rock Vocal Performance four years in a row, from 1999 to 2002.
-He was married to Lisa Bonet from 1987 to 1993 and had a daughter together.
+He was married from 1987 to 1993 to actress Lisa Bonet, with whom he had a daughter.

 Tomas Krist/Lidove noviny/isifa/Getty Images

 Stevie Nicks (born May 26, 1948)